Click here to view the PDF version

 May MTSU graduate Jasmine "Jaz"; Gray of Memphis is one of 20 students nationwide named to the USA Today All-USA College Academic first team for 2010.
 MTSU is the only school in Tennessee represented in this top-tier group.

-Gray, who received the MTSU President's Award in April, graduated from the College of Mass Communications and also was a University Honors College student and McNair Scholars Program participant.
+Gray, who received the MTSU President's Award in April, graduated from the College of Media and Entertainments and also was a University Honors College student and McNair Scholars Program participant.

 Gray was chosen based on her academic achievements, capped by a 3.93 GPA in mass communication and journalism; interests, which included a post as editor-in-chief of Collage, a Journal of Creative Expression, where she managed a staff of 17; and her entrepreneurship as founder of Jaz's Jammies, which has collected more than 3,000 colorful pairs of pajamas for sick and homeless children.